maxvysh/bettercspvite/README.md

-Working on a better course schedule planner for Rutgers because the current one kinda sucks Some improvements already implemented include:
+Working on a better course schedule planner for Rutgers because the current one kinda sucks.

+Some improvements already implemented include:
 - Better UI